Apparent evidence for Hawking points in the CMB Sky

 It seems to us that our analysis of slopes of the temperature in the CMB maps gives us a significant initial indication of the nature of the anomalous regions and provides an important new input into cosmology, irrespective of the validity of CCC.
 It is hard to see, however, that they find a natural explanation in the currently conventional inflationary picture.

 {\bf Acknowledgments:} We thank Pawe{\l} Bielewicz, Arthur Kosowsky, Don Page and Robert Wald for discussions.
 R.P. thanks J.P.
 Moussouris for financial assistance through a personal endowment.
-K.A.M. was partially supported by the Polish National Science Centre grant DEC-2017/25/B/ST2/00165.
-We acknowledge the help from the {\'S}wierk Computing Centre in the National Centre for Nuclear Research (NCBJ, Otwock, Poland).
+K.A.M. was partially supported by the Polish National Science Centre grant DEC-2017/25/B/ST2/00165, and P. N. was partially supported by the Polish National Science Centre grant DEC-2019/34/H/ST1/00636.
+We acknowledge the help from the {\'S}wierk Computing Centre in the National Centre for Nuclear Research (NCBJ, Otwock, Poland). \centerline{REFERENCES}